cvvergara/pgrouting/doc/src/pgRouting-concepts.rst

 * Is there a big cliff and from eagles view look like the dead end is close to the segment?

-When there are many dead ends, to speed up, the :doc:`contraction-family` functions can be used to divide the problem.
+When there are many dead ends, to speed up processing, the :doc:`contraction-family` functions can be used to contract the graph.

+.. degree_from_table_end

 Linear edges
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++